kakuffo/GitHubSnippets/README.md

 # GitHub Snippets

-I am of the view that skill, the ability to do something well, is essential when one has experience, and knowledge as skill is what allows one to express the experience and knowledge that one possesses.
-This folder will contain the gitHub command snippets that i employ and express for daily work. it is the free and open source distributed version control system that's responsible for everything
+I am of the view that skill, the ability to do something well, is essential when one has experience, and knowledge, as skill is what allows one to express the experience and knowledge that one possesses.
+This folder will contain the gitHub command snippets that I employ and express for daily work.
+Git is a free and open source distributed version control system that's responsible for everything.
+Source control software operate within two paradigms, centralised, and distributed.
+Source control that is centralised such as SVN employs a central repository to store all files for collaborative file sharing.
+In a centralised system such as SVN, a server is employed to holds all versions of the files.
+Typically, a developer employs a "check-out" operation, to download the files from the server on to our local machine.
+This creates a "working copy", and employs a "check-in" to synchronise with the server from the local machine

 ## What is GitHub
 Git is software for tracking changes in any set of files, usually used for coordinating work among software engineers involved in collaboratively developing.
 Its goals include